-Professor Thomas Blenkinsop from the School of Earth and Ocean Sciences, has assisted in the development of a new mining curriculum for the Mining Governance and Growth Support Project of Malawi.
+Professor Thomas Blenkinsop from the School of Earth and Environmental Sciences, has assisted in the development of a new mining curriculum for the Mining Governance and Growth Support Project of Malawi.

 The Mining Governance and Growth Support Project (MGGSP) is a $30 million project co-funded by the World Bank and European Union.
 Its aim is to develop better resources and provision for Malawi’s blossoming mining industry.
 A review of current mining programmes highlighted several gaps in the current education being provided, the improvement of which has become a focal point of the project.

 A new BSc in Geology, which Professor Blenkinsop has assisted in developing, aims to become an internationally competitive three-year degree scheme which will specialise in mining geology, and emphasise geological field skills, geoethics, and problem-solving and communication skills.
 The course is intended as an improvement to the current curriculum being taught in the country and has been welcomed by government, industry and academic experts at a National Consultative Stakeholder’s Curriculum Review which took place in August.